3urobeat/spotify-playlist-similarity-checker/README.md

 Similar artist title pairs will be listed together and their similarity displayed in percent.
 Exact duplicates are listed seperately.

+Supports multithreading!
+Comparing 9023 songs with a Ryzen 9 7900X takes ~25 seconds (singlethreaded takes 5 minutes and 43 seconds).

 &nbsp;

 ## Download: